ayanghanta/crickscore/README.md

-# CircScore
+# CricsSnap

-**CircScore** is a cricket scoreboard simulation app built using Next.js.
+**CricsSnap** is a cricket scoreboard simulation app built using Next.js.
 The app allows users to simulate a full cricket match, track scores in real time, and manage player stats with ease.
 It's designed for cricket fans, players, and anyone looking to simulate a match and enjoy the excitement of live score tracking.

 ## Features